centreon/centreon-plugins/docs/en/developer/guide.rst

 Description
 ^^^^^^^^^^^

-Return hash table table of SNMP values for multiple OIDs (Do not work with SNMP table).
+Return hash table table of SNMP values for multiple OIDs (do not work with SNMP table).

 Parameters
 ^^^^^^^^^^